 Grading of the Research Project is subject to the Rubric provided by UMGSB.
 The grading will be based on the report submitted to the examiner.
 The students are not allowed to make any changes to the content of the presentation after the submission for grading purpose.
-Upon submission and examination, the students will have to make corrections report based to the on the comments and recommendations of the assessor and supervisor(s).
+Upon submission and examination, the students will have to make corrections to the report based on the comments and recommendations of the assessor and supervisor(s).